How to secure your future financially in 2024

 Purchase a sufficient amount of Insurance coverage to achieve financial security

 You should not mess up insurance with Investment.
-It advises – do not mix insurance with investment; do not confuse endowment as an investment.
+It advises not to mix insurance with investment; do not confuse endowment as an investment.
 I already discussed in detail in the post that guaranteed or assured return plans are really good options for investment.
 It strictly advocates that you go for Pure Term Insurance for insurance.

 • Purchase pure-term insurance for every earning member – typically husband or wife.
-You must Stat with the sum assured value of rupees 1 crore for the term insurance and increase as the age increases.
+You must start with the sum assured value of rupees 1 crore for the term insurance and increase as the age increases.
 In general sum, the assured value should be between fifteen to twenty times more than your current CTC.
 Stop the term insurance once you retire or each earning member retires.

 • Set up comprehensive medical insurance that covers all members of your family. also, check if parents are covered or not.
 Your medical insurance should not have any sub-limits such as an ICU cap, room rent cap, Ambulance expense limit, etc. Each member should cover at least a sum of ₹ 5 lakhs at today’s cost.
 This must increase every 5 years.